Allowable KG & Stability Macros Allowable KG & Stability Macros

 By default, righting arms are computed about the equilibrium position which is computed before starting.
 If the -NO_EQUI option is used, the basic position is used.
 Notice that the GM may not be defined when using this option.

-We apologize for the complexity here, but we tried to make these macros applicable to as many rules as possible.
+We apologize for the complexity here, but we tried to make these commands applicable to as many rules as possible.
 Only the checks which are specified will be checked and reported.

 We compute the maximum allowable KG for a set of drafts, intact wind speed, and a damage wind speed with the command: